Brareyesb15/whatsapp_chatbot/readme.md

 - The chatbot processes incoming messages and identifies commands using the `/` prefix.
 - Commands are mapped to specific methods that execute the corresponding functionality.
 - Methods interact with the GPT API, process data, and return informative responses.

+**Important:**

+- The chatbot's message history is limited to 30 messages.
+- The chatbot will function as long as the server is up and the QR code is scanned.
+- You won't need to scan the code every time you start the server; it will remember it.
+- Message history and the agent are associated with the phone number that writes and the chatbot to which it was written.